-The chapter is presented in two separate parts.
-The first part outlines the architectural requirements for the chip, and illustrates how the design methodology was applied to satisfy them.
-The second part is a precise functional description of the chip, intended as a user manual for those who microprogram the machine.
-A more complete discussion of the overall system architecture is given in chapter 6.
+The remainder of this chapter describes the data path chip, and is presented in two distinct parts.
+The first part outlines the architectural requirements for the data path chip, and then illustrates, via the detailed design and layout of the chip's subsystems and cells, how the design methodology was applied to satisfy these requirements.
+The second part is an external functional description of the data path chip, intended as a user manual for those who microprogram the computer system, and for reference during the study of the OM2 controller chip in chapter 6.